Imhari14/Yt-creator/README.md

 - 📝 **Flashcards**: Auto-generated study materials
 - 📋 **Quizzes**: Test your knowledge
 - 🌍 **Multi-Language**: Learn in your preferred language

+> **Note**: Experience up to 5 times lower token counts in the context window compared to Google AI Studio, leading to a significant reduction in computational overhead and minimized hallucinations due to efficient token count management.

 ## 🚀 Getting Started